Kyriosity/read-write/README+/software/tests/asQA/README.md

-# Software &nbsp;&mdash;&nbsp; <samp>Quality Assurance</samp> &rarr; Programmatic Tests
+# Software &nbsp;&mdash;&nbsp; Quality Assurance &rarr; `Programmatic Tests`

 <table><tr valign="top"><td><picture><img width="400px" alt="&nbsp;Software tests pyramid" src="../../../_rsc/_img/illus/tests/test_pyramid-deco-750px.jpg"></picture></td><td>

-  <h3><i>Programmatic test</i> is a QA cornerstone.</h3>
+  ### Programmatic tests are operational bricks of the QA pyramid.

-  <p>Though unit tests are at the bottom of the pyramid, any high-level test subject is a unit of its own.</p>
+  Though **unit tests** are at the bottom of the pyramid, any higher-level test subject is a **unit** of its own.

-  <p>This works in the opposite direction: no atomic test unit could be dissolved into a lesser unit (to cover rationally without the explosion of code size).
+  This works in the opposite direction: no atomic test unit could be dissolved into a lesser unit (to cover rationally without the explosion of code size).
-  Our unit tests always drag lower-level units.</p>
+  Our unit tests always assume lower-level units.
 </td></tr></table>

 ## Test frameworks and languages